martinaguero/mozo/README.md

 `mozo> find-modules com.stats.cli`

-Then, it will display the hierarchical tree of the complete closing of dependencies by console.
+Then, it will display the result: a hierarchical tree of all the required modules and the paths.

-4. Lastly, the user enters the **download-modules** command:
+4. Finally, the user enters the **download-modules** command:

 `mozo> download-modules res0`

 Resulting in:

-Fig. 5 - Console output during module download.
+Fig. 7 - Modules download.

-Now, the user has the target module (com.stats.cli) and all its dependencies in his local environment.
+Now, the user has the target module (*com.stats.cli*) and all its dependencies in his local environment.

 #### Example 2
-To resolve and download the 60 modules required to compile and run Quickstart, the user must start the Mozo client (Mozo.class) and enter:
+To resolve and download the 60 modules required to compile and run the Quickstart class, the user must start the Mozo client (Mozo.class) and enter:

-`fm org.geotools.gt_shapefile,org.geotools.gt_swing` (fm is the abbreviated version of find-modules) as shown in Fig. 8:
+`fm org.geotools.gt_shapefile,org.geotools.gt_swing` (**fm** is the abbreviated version of **find-modules**) as shown in Fig. 8:

+Fig. 8 – Dependencies request of Quickstart with Mozo.

 [RemoteZip]:https://github.com/martinaguero/remotezip
 [GeoTools]:http://docs.geotools.org/latest/userguide/build/install/jdk.html